-1 2 3 4 substa may re ntial an e-open t deration of a revised mitigation plan.
-If the revision is found to be d relevant to the Critical Area Review, the Shoreline Administrator the Critical Area Review and make a new determination based on nitigation plan.
-5 6 7 8 9 10 11 12 13 (12) public evider impac Critica Critica input p Completion of the Critical Area Review.
+- (12) Completion of the Critical Area Review.
 If at any time prior to completion of the public input process on associated permits or approvals, the City receives new evidence that a critical area may be included in, adjacent to, or significantly impacted by the proposed activity, then the City shall re-open the Critical Area Review process and shall require whatever level of Critical Area Review and mitigation as indicated by the evidence.
-Once the public input process on all associated permits or approvals is completed and the record closed, then the City's determination regarding critical areas shall be final, unless appeal is filed as per PMC 29.01.810, Appeals.
-14 (13) Mitiga ation Sta andards: 15 16 17 18 19 20 21 (a) mainta a haza should Mitiga impac oposed critical area alterations shall include mitigation sufficient to ain the function and values of the critical area or to prevent risk from and posed by a critical area.
-Mitigation of one critical area impact a not result in unmitigated impacts to another critical area.
-Action includes avoiding, minimizing, or compensating for adverse ts to critical areas or their buffers.
-The preferred sequence of action is defined in PMC 29.01.230, Environmental Protection.
-22 23 24 25 (b) setbac stream ble mitigation techniques include, but are not limited to, buffers, iks, limits on clearing and grading, creation of artificial wetlands, abank stabilization, modified construction methods, and BMPs for n control and maintenance of water quality.
-26 27 28 (c) as an e oposed mitigation shall be documented in a mitigation plan included element of the Critical Area Detailed Study.
-The mitigation plan include a description of the following: 29 (i) The proposed mitigation; 30 31 32 33 34 (ii) How the proposed mitigation will maintain the critical area function, any ongoing monitoring and/or inspection that may be required to ensure the adequacy of the proposed mitigation, and an evaluation of the anticipated effectiveness of the proposed mitigation; 35 36 (iii) Any remedial measures that may be required, depending on the outcome of that ongoing monitoring and/or inspection; 37 38 (iv) Any required critical expertise necessary to install, monitor, or inspect the proposed mitigation; and
+Once the public input process on all associated permits or approvals is completed and the record is closed, then the City's determination regarding critical areas shall be final, unless appeal is filed as per PMC 29.01.810, Appeals. - (13) Mitigation Standards: - (a) All proposed critical area alterations shall include mitigation sufficient to maintain the function and values of the critical area or to prevent risk from a hazard posed by a critical area.
+Mitigation of one critical area impact should not result in unmitigated impacts to another critical area.
+Mitigation includes avoiding, minimizing, or compensating for adverse impacts to critical areas or their buffers.
+The preferred sequence of mitigation is defined in PMC 29.01.230, Environmental Protection. - (b) Possible mitigation techniques include, but are not limited to, buffers, setbacks, limits on clearing and grading, creation of artificial wetlands, streambank stabilization, modified construction methods, and BMPs for erosion control and maintenance of water quality. - (c) All proposed mitigation shall be documented in a mitigation plan included as an element of the Critical Area Detailed Study.
+The mitigation plan shall include a description of the following: - (i) The proposed mitigation; - (ii) How the proposed mitigation will maintain the critical area function, any ongoing monitoring and/or inspection that may be required to ensure the adequacy of the proposed mitigation, and an evaluation of the anticipated effectiveness of the proposed mitigation; - (iii) Any remedial measures that may be required, depending on the outcome of that ongoing monitoring and/or inspection; - (iv) Any required critical expertise necessary to install, monitor, or inspect the proposed mitigation; and